pulumi/pulumi-hugo/themes/default/content/blog/review-stacks/index.md

 2. Configure [Deployment Settings](/docs/pulumi-cloud/deployments/reference/#deployment-settings) for the stack - this specifies how to acquire source code, cloud credentials and more when deploying via Pulumi Deployments
 3. Set the `pullRequestTemplate` Deployment Setting to true - this indicates that all pull requests against this stack’s branch should reference this stack as a Review Stack template.

 You can use an existing stack as a Review Stack template, as long as it has Deployment Settings configured.
-This will result in Review Stacks to get deployed into the same cloud account.
+This will result in Review Stacks being deployed into the same cloud account.
 If you want to separate the cloud resources in your production stack from the resources created via Review Stacks then you can create a separate stack and template that references a different cloud account (AWS, Azure, GCP, etc).

 Review Stacks and Deployment Settings can be configured via the Pulumi Cloud console, the Pulumi Cloud REST API, or within a Pulumi Program using the Pulumi Cloud Resource Provider.

 ### Pulumi Cloud UI

-It is just one click to turn on review stacks via the Pulumi Cloud console.
+It is just one click to turn on Review Stacks via the Pulumi Cloud console.

 ![Deployment Settings for Review Stacks](settings.gif)